Untangling Graphs on Surfaces: Reducing triangulations and reduced walks

 \subsection{Uniqueness of reduced walks}

-In this section, we prove: \begin{proposition} In a reducing triangulation~$\rtriangulation$, any two homotopic reduced walks are equal. \end{proposition}
+In this section, and in this section only, we consider the wider class of 6-reducing triangulations.
+We prove: \begin{proposition} In a 6-reducing triangulation~$\rtriangulation$, any two homotopic reduced walks are equal. \end{proposition}

 Intuitively, reduced walks are geodesics, and the proof of Proposition~\ref{prop:trail-homotopy} goes by showing that any two distinct homotopic reduced walks would form a monogon or a bigon (a disk bounded by one or two subwalks, in the universal cover), and that this is impossible.
-It relies on the following two lemmas.
+It relies on the following lemmas.

-\begin{lemma} Any walk in~$\rtriangulation$ whose turn sequence is of the form $23^*2$ contains a $2_r$-turn.
-Any walk in~$\rtriangulation$ whose turn sequence is of the form $23^*4$ or $43^*2$ contains a $2_r$-turn or a $4_r$-turn. \end{lemma} \begin{proof} By bipartiteness of the reducing triangulation~$\rtriangulation$, the color of the triangle of $\rtriangulation$ located to the left of the walk changes when passing over an interior vertex that makes a 2-turn or 4-turn, and not when the interior vertex makes a 3-turn. \end{proof}
+\begin{lemma} In a 6-reducing triangulation~$\rtriangulation$, any walk whose turn sequence is of the form $23^*2$ contains a $2_r$-turn.
+Any walk in~$\rtriangulation$ whose turn sequence is of the form $23^*4$ or $43^*2$ contains a $2_r$-turn or a $4_r$-turn. \end{lemma} \begin{proof} By bipartiteness of the 6-reducing triangulation~$\rtriangulation$, the color of the triangle of $\rtriangulation$ located to the left of the walk changes when passing over an interior vertex that makes a 2-turn or 4-turn, and not when the interior vertex makes a 3-turn. \end{proof}

-\begin{lemma} Let $C$ be a simple closed walk in~$\rtriangulation$ that bounds a (non-empty) disk to its left.
+\begin{lemma} In a 6-reducing triangulation~$\rtriangulation$, let $C$ be a simple closed walk that bounds a (non-empty) disk to its left.
 For every $k\ge1$, let $m_k$ be the number of vertices of~$C$ at which $C$ has exactly $k$~triangles to its left.
-Then $2 m_1 + m_2 \geq 6 + \sum_{k\ge4}m_k$. \end{lemma} The proof can be viewed as a consequence of a discrete version of the Gauss--Bonnet theorem~\cite[Section 2.3]{ew-tcsr-13}: \begin{proof} Let $D$ be the restriction of the reducing triangulation to the closed disk bounded by $C$.
+Then $2 m_1 + m_2 \geq 6 + \sum_{k\ge4}m_k$. \end{lemma} The proof can be viewed as a consequence of a discrete version of the Gauss--Bonnet theorem~\cite[Section 2.3]{ew-tcsr-13}: \begin{proof} Let $D$ be the restriction of the 6-reducing triangulation to the closed disk bounded by $C$.
 Consider the following discharging argument.
 Give initial weight $6$ to each vertex and each triangle of $D$, and weight $-6$ to each edge of $D$.
 By Euler's formula, the weights initially attributed sum up to~$6$.
 Discharge as follows.
 For each incidence between a vertex $v$ and an edge $e$, transfer $3$ from $v$ to $e$.
 For each incidence between a vertex $v$ and a triangle~$t$, transfer $2$ from $t$ to $v$.
 Now, edges and triangles all have weight $0$, while every vertex~$v$ has weight $\kappa(v) := 6 - 3 \deg(v) + 2 \deg'(v)$ where $\deg(v)$ and $\deg'(v)$ denote respectively the number of edge incidences and triangle incidences of $v$ in~$D$.
 We proved $6 = \sum_v\kappa(v)$.